Skip to main content

 Community Work and Service

-At SLU, Looker has served on the Micah Program advisory board, the Diversity and Global Citizenship learning community’s faculty affiliates committee, and the Graduate Academic Affairs Committee (GAAC) as humanities representative.
+At SLU, Looker has served on the Micah Program advisory board, the Diversity and Global Citizenship learning community’s directing committee, and the Graduate Academic Affairs Committee (GAAC) as humanities representative.
 Looker organizes an irregular departmental series of lectures, walks, and panels on local urban spaces and culture.